Active Duty, Reserve, and Guard

 Chrissy Torgeson, Military Billing Specialist: submit your Federal Tuition Assistance vouchers.

-Are you a Reservist or National Guard member with questions about benefits at PCC?
+Are you on Active Duty, in the Reserves, or a National Guard member with questions about benefits at PCC?
 We have staff that can help you explore your funding options.
-PCC welcomes Reserve and Guard students, and we’re here to help you reach your academic goals.
+PCC welcomes servicemembers and we’re here to help you reach your academic goals.

 Did you know that there are several programs to help members pay for college?
 Depending on your service, you may have multiple options – knowing which to use can be complicated.
 Your first step should be to check with an Education Service Officer in your unit about your options.
+The cost of attendance page provides an estimate of the cost of attending most PCC programs for one year, including estimates of tuition, books, housing, and other standard expenses.
 The PCC Veterans Education Benefits Offices (VEBO) can answer additional questions.

 Types of funding: